Betting Odds Explained & How to Calculate Payouts

 - American Odds (Moneyline)

-American odds can be a bit tricky because they include both positive and negative values.
+American odds are used mainly in the United States.
+Can be a bit tricky because they include both positive and negative values.
 Positive odds indicate the potential profit we can make if we bet a certain amount.

 Let’s say you wager $100 on Real Madrid at -111 odds.
 This means you’d have to risk $111 to possibly make $100 in profit.
 Your total potential payout would be $211 ($111 wager + $100 profit).